robertorosero/pyhtonmig/Doc/library/sys.rst

    ``'return'``
       A function (or other code block) is about to return.
-The local trace function is called; *arg* is the value that will be returned.
+The local trace function is called; *arg* is the value that will be returned, or ``None`` if the event is caused by an exception being raised.
 The trace function's return value is ignored.

    ``'exception'``
       An exception has occurred.
 The local trace function is called; *arg* is a